AlexaCRM/alexacrm.github.io/wpcrm/quickstart.md

 Create a new page in your WordPress administration panel by navigating to **Pages &gt; Add new** or open an existing one from **Pages &gt; All pages** menu section.
 Don't forget to enter page title if it's a new page.

-Switch content editor mode to plain text by clicking on the *Text* tab to be able to insert code in content field.
-Finally insert this code to *Content* text field:
+Switch the content editor mode to plain text by clicking on the *Text* tab.
+Finally insert the following code into the editor:

 {% raw %}
 ```twig